-The Company estimates a market interest rate in determining the fair value of the liability component of its convertible debentures and loans payable and an incremental borrowing rate in determining the right-of-use asset.
-The determination of market interest rate is subjective and could materially affect the fair value estimate.
+The Company estimates a market interest rate in determining the fair value of the liability component of its loan payable and an incremental borrowing rate in determining the right-of-use asset.
+The determination of market interest rate is subjective and could significantly affect the fair value estimate.